 With such a bloodthirsty creature on the loose, it is only a matter of time before it becomes a hazard to humans.

-Legends of Spring-heeled Jack first came about in the early 1800s and since then, they have been a permanent feature in old English folklore.
+One of the famous tales in horror books, the legend of Spring-heeled Jack first came about in the early 1800s and since then, they have been a permanent feature in old English folklore.
 Spring-heeled Jack is described as having the appearance of a devil, with eyes resembling great balls of fire.
 He is said to have a forked tail, clawed hands and he dons a black cloak.
 He also breathes fire and has sharp, metallic claws.
 Legend suggests he may also be able to change appearance as well, as he sometimes disguises himself as a regular gentleman, who is capable of speaking English – making him all the more dangerous.

 One of the very first accounts of Spring-heeled Jack was back in 1837 London, where a young woman was suddenly cornered in a dark alley.
 Jack immobilized her with his strong arm, rendering her incapable of any movement.
 He began to move his clawed hands across her body before she screamed loudly, prompting him to escape.